wgmo/graphtik/docs/source/arch.rst

         across runs with (`inputs`, `outputs`, `predicate`) as key.

     solution
+        A map of `dependency`-named values fed to/from the `pipeline` during `execution`.

+        It feeds operations with `inputs`, collects their `outputs`, records the *status* of executed or `canceled operation`\s, tracks any `overwrite`\s, and applies any `evictions`, as orchestrated by the `plan`.

-        A :class:`.Solution` instance created internally by :meth:`.Pipeline.compute()` to hold the values both `inputs` & `outputs`, and the status of *executed* operations.
+        A new :class:`.Solution` instance is created either internally by :meth:`.Pipeline.compute()` and populated with user-inputs, or must be created externally with those values and fed into the said method.

-        It is based on a :class:`collections.ChainMap`, to keep one dictionary for each `operation` executed +1 for inputs.
+        The class inherits :class:`collections.ChainMap`, to keep a separate dictionary for each operation executed (+1 for user-inputs).

-        The results of the last operation executed "wins" in the *outputs* produced, and the base (least precedence) is the *inputs* given when the `execution` started.
+        The results of the last operation executed "win" in the *outputs* produced, and the base (least precedence) is the user-inputs given when the execution started.

     graph
     network graph